 A face-to-face consultation serves as the ideal opportunity for you to identify what option could work best for you after the Surgeon takes a full medical history and carries out a physical examination.
 You will receive an accurate quote from our patient coordinator after the consultation.
 Finance for rhinoplasty can be arranged at this stage if required.

 How to choose the best rhinoplasty surgeon

 Although the nose can be considered small in size, it has a very complex structure that requires the most delicate techniques for effective nose reshaping.
-If you are not sure whether a nonsurgical rhinoplasty or rhinoplasty surgery is the right option for you, you should make sure you are seen by a specialist rhinoplasty surgeon to determine the best option for you.
-Choosing a rhinoplasty surgeon to carry out your non-surgical rhinoplasty means you will have received a thorough consultation where both options will have been considered including the pros and cons.
-Patients who choose to see other types of specialists may not receive full and accurate information due to the practitioner’s inability to carry out a surgical rhinoplasty and they may be able to only offer a non-surgical rhinoplasty.
+If you are not sure whether a nonsurgical rhinoplasty or rhinoplasty surgery is the right option for you, you should make sure a specialist rhinoplasty surgeon sees you to determine the best option for you.
+Choosing a rhinoplasty surgeon to carry out your non-surgical rhinoplasty means you will have received a thorough consultation where both options will have been considered, including the pros and cons.
+Patients who choose to see other types of specialists may not receive full and accurate information due to the practitioner’s inability to carry out a surgical rhinoplasty and they may be able only to offer a non-surgical rhinoplasty.

 Performing non-surgical rhinoplasty also requires a high level of skill due to the risks and complications that are involved with this procedure.
-Injections which are not placed in the correct area may result in a potential risk of including vital blood vessels and this could lead to the disastrous complication of tissue death or necrosis and may require future reconstructive surgery.
-As with all types of cosmetic surgery, we will always recommend carrying out detailed research and to choose a rhinoplasty surgeon in London best placed to give you the best rhinoplasty results.
+Injections that are not placed in the correct area may result in a potential risk of including vital blood vessels, and this could lead to the disastrous complication of tissue death or necrosis and may require future reconstructive surgery.
+As with all types of cosmetic surgery, we will always recommend carrying out detailed research and choosing a rhinoplasty surgeon in London who is best placed to give you the best rhinoplasty results.